verils/gotemplate4j/README.md

 # Golang Template Engine for Java

 [![Testing](https://github.com/verils/gotemplate4j/actions/workflows/maven.yml/badge.svg)](https://github.com/verils/gotemplate4j/actions/workflows/maven.yml)

 Evaluate go templates and make textual output.

 Before then, there is another fine library with a name not so intuitive: [Java Template Engine](https://github.com/proninyaroslav/java-template-engine), you can choose that if you like.

-This project is for experimental purpose, please **DON'T USE IN PRODUCTION**, for just now.
-Wish I can complete it ASAP.
+This project is for experimental purpose, please **DON'T USE IN PRODUCTION** for now because the support for complex number and builtin functions is incomplete.
+Wish I can finish them ASAP.

 ## Requirements